-During the first wave, everyone was certainly more understanding and willing to accept a total lockdown, as we didn’t know enough about the virus at the time.
+During the first wave everyone was certainly more understanding and willing to accept a total lockdown, as we didn’t know enough about the virus at the time.
 At this point, however, it’s more and more visible that there will not be a one-size-fits-all solution, so let’s just hope we can find more streamlined ways of dealing with it in light of some recent experience.

 Joblessness and depression can also lead to health issues and deaths, and compared to the spring season, people’s reserves are now rapidly dwindling, much like the government’s relief budget.
-Smaller venues, club musicians, and their staff are also less likely to be bailed out, as opposed to large production companies and better-known musicians.
+Smaller venues, club musicians, and their staff are also less likely to be bailed out, as opposed to large production companies and better-known performers.